The Cars of the H&D

 An H&D train pulls out of Dundas station circa 1891.
 The steam dummy is H&D #2.
 It's pulling an H&D boxcar, a closed passenger car, and one of the former New York City horse cars (H&D 51-55) that the H&D purchased and rebuilt into passenger trailers.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives, used with permission)

 After the takeover of the H&D by the Cataract Company in 1899, several cars remained in service with the H&D. By the time of the systemwide renumbering of 1910, only three cars from the H&D's early days were still around: H&D #24, 26 & 220 (ex #120, #20).
 As part of the renumbering, the Cataract Company apparently assigned numbers 180-199 to the H&D. H&D 220 was renumbered to 181, but for reasons unknown H&D 24 & 26 were not renumbered.
-No new cars were ever 'bought' by the H&D after the takeover, and most operations between Hamilton & Dundas were actually carried out by cars from the HRER.
+No new cars were ever 'bought' by the H&D after the takeover, and most operations between Hamilton and Dundas were actually carried out by cars 'leased' from the Hamilton Radial Electric Railway (HRER)

 "Local Items” Aug 28, 1878, pg 4